Graduate Medical Education Program Requirements

 Effective January 1, 2014, physicians (both U.S. and International) applying for an initial limited license will be required to pass USMLE Step 1 and Step 2, CK and CS, or the first two levels of COMLEX or complete all parts of MCCQE.

-Residents Entering a Program after Completing Preliminary Year or Transfering into a Program from another Institution:
+Residents Entering a Program after Completing Preliminary Year or Transferring into a Program from another Institution:

 A letter from the program director of the resident’s preliminary year program or transferring program indicating he/she has successfully completed the preliminary year or transfer of training must also include a written or electronic verification of previous educational experiences and summative competency-based performance evaluation of the transferring resident.